Out of the frying pan into the fire?

 What did I enjoy most?

-Without doubt Goldsmiths social life was my highlight.
+Without a doubt, Goldsmiths social life was my highlight.
 Not just the discos – which I loved and at which I helped out – but folk nights, the film nights, group meals, debates and dances, but it was the people I met, whether it was at hall, tutorial, lecture or the college bar or local.
 It had some very clever people who you could tell would go places.

-Guest post written by Andy Jaroszkiewicz (Teacher Training (Secondary Science), 1972).
+The guest post was written by Andy Jaroszkiewicz (Teacher Training (Secondary Science), 1972).
 After graduating, Andy taught a few years, then entered the Civil Service.
 He got his BA in English locally as writing is a passion.
 Some achievements include Civil Service Writer of the Year, publishing a book and becoming editor of a newsletter.
 His books are available on Amazon and Wattpad under his pen-name Andy JA Ross.